NVComputing/nvcomputingsite/resources/acsl/regex.md

 The *initial state* has an arrow pointing toward it from nowhere (i.e. this arrow does not come from any other state).
 The *final state* is marked as a double circle.

-To go from one state to another, we have *transition rules*, which are shown as labeled edges.
+To go from one state to another, we have *transition rules*, which are shown as labeled edges (the arrows labeled with `x`s and `y`s).
 Transition rules can also go from one state to itself; however, these rules may occur 0 or more times.